Basic and Clinical Science Course (BCSC) Committee, Sections 1-13

 Committee for Resident Education

-Oversees the Resident Hub and several textbooks, including Basic Principles of Ophthalmic Surgery and Basic Techniques of Ophthalmic Surgery.
-Supports and develops the Resident Hub as the best single centralized, web-based resource for the housing, development, testing, and dissemination of materials for ophthalmology resident education.
+Oversees content within the Resident segment of the website and several textbooks, including Basic Principles of Ophthalmic Surgery and Basic Techniques of Ophthalmic Surgery.

-- Must either be a current resident, program director or former program director
+Requirement: Must be a current resident, program director, or former program director

 Ophthalmic News & Education Network (ONE®) Editorial Board